m31b0k/mods/Final Modlist.md

 more enemies/stronger enemies.
 I was kinda banking on rotten creatures to update but no
-dungeons: we can just use yungs again but there have to be other ones out there right?? even more enemies: I really wanna justify simplyswords, even though mythic metals will most likely have enough variation on its own
+dungeons: we can just use yungs again but there have to be other ones out there right?? even more enemies: I really wanna justify simplyswords, even though mythic metals will most likely have enough variation on its own gonna watch some videos on them hopefully we got some results :pray: